NeuroJSON/jnifti/JNIfTI_specification.md

 ```

 Please note that all composite data types (marked by "\*" in Table 2)
-can not be stored in the direct form and therefore must be stored using the annotated array format.
+can not be stored in the direct form and therefore must be stored using
+the annotated array format.

+NIfTI-1/2 stores raw data values in the column-major element order (meaning
+that the left-most index (`dim[1]`) is the fastest index while the right-most index
+is the slowest) while JData `_ArrayData_` construct by default stores data elements
+in the row-major order (i.e. the right-most index is the fastest index).
+As a result,
+if one has to directly copy the NIfTI data buffer to the `_ArrayData_` element,
+one must add `"_ArrayOrder_" : "c"` or `"_ArrayOrder_" : "col"` before `_ArrayData_`
+or `_ArrayZipData_` entries in the above annotated `NIFTIData` forms.
+Alternatively, if `_ArrayOrder_` is not specified (which suggests "row-major" order),
+one must perform an N-D transpose operation to the NIfTI image data buffer before
+serializing those to `_ArrayData_`.

 All three of the above forms are valid JSON formats, and thus can be converted to the corresponding
 BJData formats when a binary JNIfTI file is desired.
 Using the optimized N-D array
 header defined in the JData specification, the binary storage of the direct-form
 array can be efficiently written as